saayuj/Drone-Delivery-Optimization/README.md

 # Introduction
 This repository contains the work performed during the final year R & D Project at the Indian Institute of Technology Bombay.
-I worked with my peer Purushotham Mani under the supervision of Prof Avinash Bharwaj, Dept. of Industrial Engineering and Operations Research, IITB.
+I worked with my peer Purushotham Mani under the supervision of Prof Avinash Bhardwaj, Dept. of Industrial Engineering and Operations Research, IITB.

 # Guide
 - For a detailed description, methodology, and results of the project, the manuscript [Drone Delivery Optimization.pdf](https://github.com/saayuj/Drone-Delivery-Optimization/blob/main/Drone%20Delivery%20Optimization.pdf) can be viewed.
 The manuscript has also been uploaded on arXiv. [link](https://arxiv.org/abs/2311.17375)